spoonapps/docs/doc/reference/spoonide/getting_started.md

 The application is now ready to be imported into Spoon Server.

-**Note: **Applications packaged with this method may retain the user settings that were in place at the time of the scan.
+**Note**: Applications packaged with this method may retain the user settings that were in place at the time of the scan.

 ### Troubleshooting the Desktop Scan ###
 To enable logging for the desktop scan add the following registry key.